 “We just took a stroll around the grounds, watching the Furs still out and about,” Jenni answered.
 “After a while we went back and peeked into the cafeteria, but by then there wasn’t many people still inside.
 Either they all bailed like we did or they just finished up their meals and left.”

 “We appreciate you bringing all this back for us,” Kristen said with a smile after a sip of diet soda.
 Jon grunted in appreciation around a mouthful of food.
 Dante grinned at Jon’s response, getting personal satisfaction out of the larger man’s guttural reply.

-The group fell quiet for several moments while the pair ate, but after a while Kristen looked over at Jenni in curiosity.
+The group fell quiet while the pair ate, but after several moments Kristen looked over at Jenni in curiosity.

 “May I ask you a personal question?” she asked quietly.

 “It’s not that I doubt you,” Kristen said slowly with a brief look at the males sitting with them, “but was what you said about the AHCP not accepting volunteers with enhancements true?”

 Jenni raised a thin eyebrow and she gave a short chuckle.
 “I guess I’m the only one who read all the material on the Anthro Human Colonization Program,” she said in amusement.
 “Yes, it’s true.
 Implants, artificial limbs, organs and other modifications that include foreign substances are not affected by the transformation formula and can actually cause problems in the process.
 During the transformation, muscle tissue, bone structure, blood vessels, nerves and so on are not only being reconfigured with the longer DNA strand codes, some are also moving into new places.
 Artificial material in the body might inhibit any of these changes.”